cures-hub/cures-condec-jira-system-tests/README.md

    * Precondition: Jira issue exists
    *
    * Test steps:
-      1. Create a decision knowledge element with the documentation location
+   *   1. Create a decision knowledge element with the documentation location
    *    'Jira issue text' (= documentation location 's' in the backend) *
-   * Step 2: Verify that the Jira issue has a comment containing the added
+   *   2.Verify that the Jira issue has a comment containing the added
    *     decision knowledge element
    *
    * Postcondition: The Jira issue has a comment containing the added decision